 Looking for a visual example of a cover letter as you’re building your job application?

-Below is a downloadable sample of how a cover letter for career changers should look:
+Below is a downloadable sample cover letter specifically for career changers:

 3 January 2023